Kim-SeongSoo/How-to-Docker-image-restore/README.md

 Now let's make sure that the extracted __'test_har_0_0.tar'__ file can be restored to the image again.

-put the cod in the command line:
+put the code in the command line:

 ```docker load [OPTIONS]```[^3]